IPLC-Miami/booksmartly/README.md

 The **Reception Dashboard** provides real-time insights into patient queues and doctor availability, using **WebSockets** for instant updates.
 It displays `total patients`, `active doctors`, `current time`, and the `last updated timestamp`, with a `refresh button` for manual updates.
 Each doctor has a queue status card showing their `name`, `profile icon`, `patient count`, and `queue status` (e.g., "No patients," "Active," or "Busy").
 A `queue list` with patient names and positions appears if applicable, and doctors with no patients see a `"Clear" button` to reset their status. **WebSockets** enable automatic updates, ensuring patient check-ins via QR codes, doctor availability, and queue status changes reflect in real time, reducing delays and improving efficiency.
 <br><br>

-- **Booking Process and AI-Powered Doctor Specialization Suggestion**
+- **Booking Process and AI-Powered Clinician Specialization Suggestion**
 <img width="800" alt="Screenshot 2025-04-03 at 11 24 35 PM" src="https://github.com/user-attachments/assets/2202309b-7c9e-4365-ac1f-a7cbc5a161c7" /><br>
 <img width="800" alt="Screenshot 2025-04-03 at 11 24 35 PM" src="https://github.com/user-attachments/assets/10d8c970-4dc2-44f6-bb70-b1e1ba08d0c5" /><br>
 <img width="800" alt="Screenshot 2025-04-03 at 11 24 35 PM" src="https://github.com/user-attachments/assets/037de507-062d-47e8-857c-f6d54e60ecaf" /><br>